timothydereuse/text-alignment-report/README.md

 It's not perfect, but it might be close enough for a sequence alignment approach, at least for some manuscripts.

 #### OCRopus [[Homepage]](https://github.com/tmbdev/ocropy)
-Collection of OCR utilities, usable from command line.
-Once contained support for handwriting / manuscripts, but that functionality has been removed.
-Cannot find anyone using or reccomending its use on anything but printed sources.
+Collection of OCR utilities, usable from command line, based in LSTM.
+Once contained specific support for handwriting / manuscripts, but that functionality has been removed.
+It can still be used for historical manuscripts, with some success: [with lots of careful training, this project managed 9.7% error rates on handwriting similar to that of the Salzinnes manuscript](https://graal.hypotheses.org/786).
+However, the same model did not work well on other manuscripts.